fruithost/Binary/README.md

 # Binary
 Binary backend for fruithost

+## Troubleshooting
+If the binary not callable, you must manual add the script to the global scope:

+> ln -s /etc/fruithost/bin/fruithost.sh /usr/local/bin/fruithost

+If you have permission problems, update the changemod properies:

+> chmod 0777 /etc/fruithost/bin/fruithost.sh

 ## Available Commands
 All commands will be inserted as `fruithost <command> <arg1> <arg2> <arg...>`.